sampsyo/cs6120/content/blog/2019-09-25-bril-type-inference.md

 We are taking Bril text programs, turning them into JSON, generating a new equivalent typed program, and turning it back to text.
 First I started with simple Bril programs that already existed to build some confidence.
-Then to gain full confidence, I wrote tests that use every kind of operations, e.g. arithmetic ops, comparison ops, logical ops, effect ops, and misc. ops.
+Then to gain full confidence, I wrote tests that use every kind of operations, e.g., arithmetic ops, comparison ops, logical ops, effect ops, and misc. ops.

 I tested for both positive and negative results.
 In other words, I ensured